System Intelligence

 How Autonomous Agents Work

-Autonomous AI agents operate through a continuous decision-making loop, heavily inspired by the ReAct (Reasoning and Acting) framework.
-This loop allows them to observe information, analyze it, act on it, and refine their strategy.
+Autonomous AI agents use a continuous decision-making loop based on the ReAct (Reasoning and Acting) framework.
+They observe information, analyze it, act on it, and refine their strategy.

 1